 In addition to trendlines, moving averages are also quite popular in the world of technical analysis.
-Currently, Amazon is trading above its 50-day moving average.
+Currently, Amazon is Betfair Trading above its 50-day moving average.
 Please review Chart #2 below.

 Arguably, the most popular indicator in the world of technical analysis is a support/resistance line.
 The major resistance level for Amazon is 2050 (Chart #3).